tbs1980/NumericalIntegration/README.md

 	$ cmake ../ -DEIGEN3_INCLUDE_DIR=/arxiv/libraries/ubuntu/gcc/eigen-3.2.1/include/eigen3 -DGMP_ROOT=/arxiv/libraries/ubuntu/gcc/gmp-6.0.0 -DMPFR_ROOT=/arxiv/libraries/ubuntu/gcc/mpfr-3.1.2 -DMPFRCPP_ROOT=/arxiv/libraries/ubuntu/gcc/mpfrc++-3.5.9
 	$ make

 ## Contributing to NumericalIntegration project

 Contributions are most welcome  :smile: .
 Please submit a pull request or use the [issues](https://github.com/tbs1980/NumericalIntegration/issues) facility to raise any comments  :+1: .

+(You can let people know that this Repository was useful to you by clicking the "Star" in the upper right of the repository home page!)

 ## Credits